 Welcome to today’s Lunchtime Lessons post.
-This week we are looking at connected speech.
+This week we are looking at the third conditional.
 Our Lunchtime Lessons are free Online English classes where we look at areas of English which are often difficult for students.

 If you didn’t manage to join us for our live session, you can catch up with the highlights of the class below.
 If you’d like to join our live session for the chance to ask the teacher questions, you can book your place directly on our website.
 These classes are 100% free and are on Tuesdays at 12pm.